-Henry Anderson is the author of “The Mouth” and blogs on literature and writing, mostly.
-You can read his posts here.
+Henry Anderson is the author of “The Mouth” and occasional blogger.

 Henry’s first novel The Mouth is out now.

 “Jenny’s” gave it 5 stars and said, “Fast-paced sci-fi fantasy full of nonstop action that keeps you on the edge of your seat.”